 The Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD) is a standing committee of 15 federal agencies formed under Consolidated Appropriations Act of 2004, to provide ongoing, high-level leadership on this issue and to coordinate federal efforts aimed at preventing and reducing underage drinking.

-Alcoholism Prevention, Intervention, and Aftercare
+Alcohol Use Disorder Prevention, Intervention, and Aftercare

 The CDC Alcohol and Public Health site offers fact sheets, tools, guidelines, online media and other resources in its mission to strengthen the scientific foundation for preventing excessive alcohol consumption.